What is Spousal Sponsorship in Canada?

 - Missing deadlines

-- Not knowing when and how to update information in your application once it has been submitted.
+- The applicant does not know when and how to update your application information once it has after submission.

 All of these factors may undoubtedly lead to a potential delay or apparent refusal of your application.